 The Teacher Education Assistance for College and Higher Education (Teach) Grant Program: The TEACH grant is a federally funded program created by the College Cost Reduction and Access Act (CCRAA).
 The TEACH grant provides up to $4,000 a year in grant assistance to qualified students who plan to become a teacher and meet certain specified requirements.
 If a student who receives a TEACH grant does not complete the required teaching, the grant must be repaid as a Direct Unsubsidized Loan under the William D. Ford Federal Direct Loan Program.

-Effective Access to Student Education Program (EASE): The William L. Boyd, IV, Effective Access to Student Education (EASE) Program is a state grant that provides tuition assistance to undergraduate student, degree-seeking, Florida residents attending an eligible private, nonprofit Florida college or university.
-The average EASE award for students for the 2021-2022 academic year was $2,841.
+Effective Access to Student Education Program (EASE): Effective Access to Student Education (EASE) Program is a state grant that provides tuition assistance to undergraduate, degree-seeking, Florida residents attending an eligible private, nonprofit Florida college or university.

-Florida Student Assistance Grant (FSAG): The Florida Student Assistance Grant (FSAG) Program is a need-based State grant program available to undergraduate, degree-seeking, Florida residents, that demonstrate substantial financial need and are enrolled in participating postsecondary institutions in the State of Florida.
-Based on the 2021-2022 academic year, the average award for FMU student was $2,600 for the academic year.
+Florida Student Assistance Grant (FSAG): The Florida Student Assistance Grant (FSAG) Program is a need-based State grant program available to undergraduate, degree-seeking, Florida residents, who demonstrate substantial financial need and are enrolled in participating postsecondary institutions in the State of Florida.

 EASE AND FSAG – Initial Eligibility Requirements to Receive Funding